 We do this by working with you, your carer, and your family to create a plan and strategies that take into account your specific needs.
 We also provide you with information on dementia, and link you to other support services available in your community such as memory clinics, allied health professionals, and specialist medical services.

-Whether you have been recently been diagnosed, or have been living with dementia for a number of years, we can help you with:
+Whether you have been recently diagnosed, or have been living with dementia for a number of years, we can help you with:

 If you care for someone living with dementia, it can be difficult to find information and resources about dementia and what services are available in your community to support you.
 We work with you to: